gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 While lower levels of vehicle autonomy can increase travel safety and comfort, their effects on vehicle travel and road performance are likely to be a small fraction of the effects of driverless vehicles.
 Therefore only driverless autonomy is being considered.

 Following are effects of driverless vehicles proposed to be included in VisionEval:
 1. **Effect of driverless vehicles on highway capacity and emissions**: Researchers have estimated that widespread deployment of connected autonomous vehicles could substantially increase highway capacity as a result of better harmonized traffic flows, shorter headways, and lower crash rates.
-More harmonized traffic flows will also result in lower emissions (for internal combustion engine vehicles) because less fuel will be wasted due to operation at a more constant traffic speeds.
+More harmonized traffic flows will also result in lower emissions (for internal combustion engine vehicles) because less fuel will be wasted due to operation at more constant traffic speeds.
 2. **Effect of driverless vehicles on distance traveled**: The use of driverless vehicles may increase the distances that people are willing to travel because vehicle travel is made less onerous.
 Travelers can spend their time doing more enjoyable or productive things than driving their vehicles.
 3. **Effect of driverless vehicles on unoccupied vehicle trips**: Driverless vehicles will enable and perhaps encourage trips to be made that are now not possible.
 Having a driverless vehicle may make it possible for a traveler to avoid parking difficulties and/or fees by sending the vehicle to a more remote location to park (such as sending it back home) or by having the vehicle circulate in taffic until it is needed.

 It also possible that driverless vehicles may result in a greater number of passenger trips.
 For example, adults who are incapable of driving or children may be able to travel by personal vehicle unaccompanied by a driver.
 Moreover, the availability of driverless vehicles could affect vehicle ownership by allowing these persons to travel independently by personal vehicle.
 Adding the capabilities to model these potential effects, however, would be a complex endeavor that is beyond the scope of this project.
 It would likely require a substantial amount of basic research and modification of the household driver, vehicle ownership, and travel models.

 Although widespread ownership of driverless vehicles could substantially increase the amount of vehicle travel for the reasons noted above, the deployment of driverless vehicles by car services might have the opposite effect.
-The use of driverless vehicles by car services could substantially reduce operating costs and in so doing increase the proportion of households who opt for using car services in lieu of owning a car.
+The use of driverless vehicles by car services could substantially reduce fares and in so doing increase the proportion of households who opt for using car services in lieu of owning a car.
 For those households, vehicle travel would likely be reduced because the sunk cost of vehicle travel would be lower and the variable cost of vehicle travel would be higher.
 Such reductions would be offset to some degree, however, because lower car service fares would also encourage travelers to use car services rather than other non-car modes (e.g. bus, walk, bike).
 VisionEval modules currently enable users to address these effects to some degree as follows:
 - Car service is categorized as high or low level service.
 With high level service, car service access time (waiting for pickup and walking time at drop-off) is competitive with owned vehicle access time (walking to parking, parking, and walking from parking).
 High level service is what is now available by TNCs like Uber and Lyft in many urban areas.
 Users can set up a scenario with assumptions about how driverless vehicle technology might affect the extent of high level service.
 - The user specifies fares ($/mile) for high level and low level service.
 Fare assumptions can reflect assumptions about the deployment of driverless vehicles and their effect on lowering labor costs.
 - The AdjustVehicleOwnership module in the VEHouseholdVehicles package adjusts household vehicle ownership by comparing the cost of ownership with the cost of car service use for households living in places where high level car service is available.
 A household vehicle would qualify for substitution if the ownership cost per mile of travel is greater than the car service cost.
 Whether or not a substitution is made also depends on user assumptions about other factors that would affect subsitutability.
 For example, some households own light trucks to use for towing an RV, boat, or other trailer; a use that a car service would not provide.
 These assumptions are encoded in substitution probabilities for automobiles (AutoCarSvcSubProp) and light trucks (LtTrkCarSvcSubProp).